 An ancient man just barely stands on the corner of a street.
 He wears a red checkered picnic table like shirt while a cane dangles from his arm.
 Standing like a withered wingless pelican, knees bent peculiarly.
-Even though walking is no longer an option for the man, his facial expression makes him look inexplicably satisfied.
+His facial expression makes him look inexplicably satisfied even though walking is no longer an option for the man.

 This man is wearing boots made of human flesh, scarred deeply, reminiscent of a shrapnel victim.
 The not too faded tattoo on his forearm implies that he is a relic of the last world war.

 Beside his soft but vacant eyes lie large brown birth marks which match his many liver spots.
 His wispy gray hair falls down to the checkered collar.

 This man is waiting to die on this corner.
 An anonymous man, on a named corner.
 Leaning back, as if forced into a perpetual limbo contest.
 Using all of the strength he has left just trying to stand.

 In the span of ten minutes he is able to shuffle about three feet in order to lean against a trash can.

 A young man sits on a concrete slab just a few feet away and observes all of this, methodically sketching figures and settings.
 The young man has a cigarette sticking out of his mouth, he is constantly looking up and down, drawing.
 Another man, middle aged, walks up to the artist and asks if he has a cigarette for sale.
 The young one doesn’t say anything, but pulls out a pack while keeping an eye on the ancient man.

 The former’s long yellow finger nails poke at the latter’s outstretched palm as they make the exchange.
 The middle aged man trots away, stops, looks at the disintegrating figure, and says “old man” in a deadpan, meaningless way.

 The situation reverts back to how it was ten minutes before with the artist watching the old man unaware of any other pedestrian’s presence.